TownsendSP/ISC_Crackme/walkthrough/Walkthrough.md

 ###### What we have learned so far:

-There are 5 elements in the license: Email, Secret Number, Start Date, Expiration Date, and License Type.
+There are 5 elements in the license: Email, Start Date, Expiration Date, Secret Number, and License Type.

-The License is base64 encoded
+- The License is base64 encoded
-The fields are separated by a comma
+- The fields are separated by a comma
-Email is the first field of the license
+- Email is the first field of the license

 ### Finding the rest of the fields